 Our revenue from sales of ZULRESSO has been negatively impacted by significant barriers arising from the complex requirements for treatment, and, more recently, by the spread of COVID-19 in the U.S. ZULRESSO is administered as a continuous infusion given over two and a half days.
 Because of the risk of serious harm resulting from excessive sedation or sudden loss of consciousness during the ZULRESSO infusion, ZULRESSO must be administered only in a medically-supervised healthcare setting that has been certified under a Risk Evaluation and Mitigation Strategies, or REMS, program and meets the other requirements of the REMS program, including requirements related to monitoring of the patient during the infusion.
 The actions required for a healthcare setting to be ready and willing to treat women with PPD are complex and time-consuming.
 These actions include: becoming REMS-certified; achieving formulary approvals; establishing protocols for administering ZULRESSO; and securing satisfactory reimbursement.
 Sites must often negotiate reimbursement on a payor-by-payor basis under commercial coverage.
 These requirements have created significant barriers to treatment, and are expected to continue to limit future revenue growth.
 These barriers have been compounded by the COVID-19 pandemic.
-The spread of COVID-19 in the U.S. resulted in a significant number of sites of care pausing treatment of new patients with ZULRESSO and potential new sites of care pausing site activation activities.
-We believe concerns about exposure to the virus have also caused a significant reduction in the number of women with PPD seeking treatment with ZULRESSO and in physicians willing to prescribe it.
-Given the continuing concerns about the COVID-19 pandemic across the country, we expect the significant adverse impact of the pandemic on ZULRESSO revenues to continue.
-We anticipate that the COVID-19 pandemic will continue to have an adverse impact on our results of operations from sales of ZULRESSO even as vaccination rates increase, as some level of pandemic-related restrictions are likely to continue to be in effect for the foreseeable future.
-The scope and timing of the expected negative impact will depend on, among other factors, the success of the roll-out of vaccines for COVID-19; the length, location and frequency of surges or waves of COVID-19 cases and the duration of the pandemic, even after the vaccines become readily available to all adults; the extent to which variants of the virus that causes COVID-19 negatively impact vaccination and other efforts to control the pandemic; the duration and severity of any continued precautionary measures taken to curb the spread of COVID-19; and the timing and success of any return to normal business operations across the U.S.
+The spread of COVID-19 in the U.S. resulted in a significant number of sites of care pausing treatment of new patients with ZULRESSO and potential new sites of care pausing site activation activities for a period of time.
+We believe concerns about exposure to the virus or its variants have also caused a significant reduction in the number of women with PPD seeking treatment with ZULRESSO and in physicians willing to prescribe it.
+Given continuing concerns about the COVID-19 pandemic across the country, including as a result of the spread of variants and "breakthrough" cases among fully vaccinated people, we expect the significant adverse impact of the pandemic on ZULRESSO revenues to continue for the foreseeable future.
+The scope and timing of the expected negative impact will depend on, among other factors, the success of the roll-out of vaccines for COVID-19 and the duration of the vaccines' efficacy against COVID-19 and its variants; the length, location and frequency of surges or waves of COVID-19 cases, including "breakthrough" cases in fully vaccinated people; the duration of the pandemic; the extent to which variants of the virus that causes COVID-19 negatively impact vaccination and other efforts to control the pandemic; the duration and severity of any precautionary measures taken to curb the spread of COVID-19; and the success of the return to normal business operations across the U.S.

 In April 2020, we implemented a workforce reduction that primarily affected the ZULRESSO commercial operation and related support functions, including eliminating the entirety of our salesforce at that time.
-While we remain committed to working with healthcare providers and women with PPD seeking access to ZULRESSO and plan to continue to evaluate opportunities to raise awareness and help reduce hurdles to appropriate treatment, our ongoing commercial efforts, including our small account management field-based team and a small number of sales representatives, are primarily focused on geographies that have existing, active ZULRESSO treating sites.
+While we remain committed to working with healthcare providers and women with PPD seeking access to ZULRESSO and plan to continue to evaluate opportunities to raise awareness and help reduce hurdles to appropriate treatment, our ongoing commercial efforts, including our small account management field-based team and a small number of sales representatives now in place, are primarily focused on geographies that have existing, active ZULRESSO treating sites.
 We expect that this approach to our commercial efforts may continue to substantially limit the revenue opportunity for ZULRESSO.